WaYnE041/DailyDankMemes/README.md

 - Due to this its recommended you use a throwaway email account.

 # Filling Subscription_list
-Just populate this file with all the emails you wish to send your memes to.
+-Just populate this file with all the emails you wish to send your memes to.
-Should be formatted with one email per line.
+-Should be formatted with one email per line.

 # Running the Code
-When you run this you will need to run it with 2 command line arguments.
-Those being the both the Client_info and subscription_list text files
+-When you run this you will need to run it with 2 command line arguments.
+-Those being the both the Client_info and subscription_list text files